AleksFad/userRepository/README.md

     ```

 3. **Review .env in the frontend and the backend**
     - Please make sure to make your api key from postmark (https://postmarkapp.com/).
-For now backend env POSTMARK_API_TOKEN and POSTMARK_EMAIL_FROM works only for domains ..@diginetwork.ee

 ## Frontend Routes